Tricyclic Antidepressant Screen

 This test is used to check a sample of blood or urine for tricyclic antidepressants (TCAs).
-Health care providers prescribe these drugs for depression and a number of other problems, including anxiety, headaches, and nerve-related pain.
+Healthcare providers prescribe these medicines for depression and a number of other problems.
+These include anxiety, headaches, and nerve-related pain.

-Although these drugs can be helpful in normal doses, taking too much can be fatal.
-These drugs are often the cause of death in prescription-drug overdoses in the U.S.
+These medicines can be helpful in normal doses.
+But taking too much can be fatal.
+These medicines are often the cause of death in prescription-medicine overdoses in the U.S.

 Why do I need this test?

-You might have this test to help your health care provider prescribe the proper dose of TCA.
-Health care providers may also perform this test if you have symptoms that may point to taking too much of one of these drugs.
+You might have this test to help your healthcare provider prescribe the proper dose of a TCA.
+Healthcare providers may also do this test if you have symptoms that may point to taking too much of one of these medicines.